 On October 21, October 25 and November 10, 2021, three shareholder derivative actions were filed on behalf of our company by Shaoxuan Zhang, Michael Sheller and Tyler Magnus in the U.S. District Court for the Southern District of New York.
 These actions, collectively, name Yaniv Sarig, Fabrice Hamaide, Arturo Rodriguez, Greg B. Petersen, Bari A. Harlam, Amy von Walter, William Kurtz, Roi Zion Zahut, Joseph A. Risico, Tomer Pascal and Mihal Chaouat-Fix as individual defendants, and our company as a nominal defendant.
 These actions are predicated on substantively the same factual allegations contained in the above-described securities class action and assert that the individual defendants (i) breached their fiduciary duties, (ii) misused their authority, (iii) were unjustly enriched and (iv) wasted corporate assets.
-The action filed by Michael Sheller also alleges that individual defendants Sarig and Hamaide are liable for contribution pursuant to Sections 10(b) and 21D of the Exchange Act in the event the Company is held liable in the shareholder derivative action.
+The action filed by Michael Sheller also alleges that individual defendants Sarig and Hamaide are liable for contribution pursuant to Sections 10(b) and 21D of the Exchange Act in the event we are held liable in the shareholder derivative action.
 The action filed by Shaoxuan Zhang alleges analogous liability on the part of Sarig, Hamaide and Rodriguez.
 Finally, the action filed by Shaoxuan Zhang also alleges that individual defendants Sarig, Harlam, Kurtz, Petersen and von Walter are liable for violations of Section 14(a) of the Exchange Act.
 We believe the allegations are without merit and intend to vigorously defend against these actions.
-The Company and the Plaintiffs are in negotiations regarding a possible settlement of this matter, however the outcome of these negotiations are still uncertain. intends to engage with the parties for a resolution of these matters following finalization of that settlement.
-If that process does not succeed, the Company is prepared to continue the full defense of this action.
+We are in negotiations with the Plaintiffs regarding a possible settlement of this matter, however the outcome of these negotiations are still uncertain.
+If that process does not succeed, we are prepared to continue the full defense of this action.

 On September 20, 2021, Sabby Volatility Warrant Master Fund Ltd. ("Sabby") sued our company in the Supreme Court of the State of New York, New York County, alleging that we breached the Securities Purchase Agreement, dated June 10, 2021 (the "Purchase Agreement"), pursuant to which Sabby purchased 400,000 shares of our common stock, for an aggregate price of approximately \$6 million.
 Sabby contends that certain of the representations and warranties made by us in the Purchase Agreement concerning our financial condition and the accuracy of our prior disclosures were untrue and that we breached the Purchase Agreement's anti-dilution and use-of-proceeds covenants on both August 9, 2021 and September 23, 2021, when we resolved certain defaults with High Trail.
-We intend to vigorously defend against this action, and, on December 15, 2021, we filed a motion to dismiss, which was fully briefed as of February 11, 2022.
+We intend to vigorously defend against this action.

 In October 2021, the Company received a class action notification and pre-lawsuit demand letter demanding corrective action with respect to the marketing, advertising and labeling of certain products under the Mueller Austria brand.
 The letter claims that Aterian marketed, advertised, and labeled the products with representations that create the false impression they are made in Austria.
-The Company intends to vigorously defend against this potential action, which has not reached the stage of litigation yet.
-The parties are proceeding to mediation in an attempt to reach a reasonable resolution, however the outcome is uncertain at this point.
-The Company recently reached an agreement in principle to resolve this action on April 13, 2022 for \$500,000 in cash and \$300,000 worth of coupons, which the Company accrued for, subject to negotiation of a formal memorandum of understanding, the execution of final settlement documents, and court approval.
+The Company reached an agreement in principle to resolve this action on April 13, 2022 for \$500,000 in cash and \$300,000 worth of coupons, which the Company accrued for, subject to court approval.
+If that process does not succeed, we are prepared to continue the full defense of this action.